alim-zaib/spam_detector/README.md

 # Spam Detector

-This project is a Spam Detector developed during my first year as a project for my Data Science course unit.

 ## Description

 The Spam Detector reads a dataset of spam and ham messages, cleans the data, and applies a Naive Bayes algorithm using word frequencies and probabilities.
 It also visualises the data using a word cloud.